cuplsensor/cupldeploy/README.md

 ## GitHub Workflows

 There are 3 workflows in [main.yml](.github/workflows/main.yml).
-These are automatically run by a [GitHub Action](https://github.com/features/actions) whenever a commit is pushed to GitHub.
+These are run by a [GitHub Action](https://github.com/features/actions) whenever a commit is pushed to GitHub.
 The workflows build and run cuplfrontend / cuplbackend on the AWS / DigitalOcean infrastructure described above.

 ![GitHub Workflows](docs/ghworkflows.png)